opensearch-project/documentation-website/_search-plugins/search-pipelines/neural-sparse-query-two-phase-processor.md

 ### Set search pipeline

-After the two-phase pipeline is created, set the `index.search.default_pipeline` setting to the pipeline name of the index for which you want to use the pipeline:
+After the two-phase pipeline is created, set the `index.search.default_pipeline` setting to the name of the pipeline for the index on which you want to use the two-phase pipeline:

 ```json
 PUT /index-name/_settings